eanyanwu006/softether-ad-sccm-lab/README.md

 - Created a **Virtual Hub** named `CprpVPN`.
 - Enabled **SecureNAT** and **Dynamic DNS** (`vpn303926760.softether.net`).
 - Bridged the Virtual Hub to the internal LAN adapter.
-- Created a VPN user and verified connection from the remote client.
+- Created a VPN user and verified the connection from the remote client.

 ### 3. Domain Join via VPN
 - Verified connectivity to `DC01.netfusion.internal`.